While HCLS is closed, you may access eContent immediately by signing up for a library card online. This temporary card is good for six months.

-DVDs must be returned to an HCLS branch.
+DVDs, Children’s Launchpads, and musical instruments must be returned to an HCLS branch.
 Other materials may be returned to any public library in Maryland.

-You may ask HCLS Customer Service Specialists to check your borrowing record after your return materials to determine if you account is clear.
+You may ask HCLS Customer Service Specialists to check your borrowing record after your return materials to determine if your account is clear.
 Staff will provide receipts for returned materials or a list of materials still on your account at your request.

 Bookdrops, located at each branch, are open 24 hours.

 If a bookdrop is jammed or full, please do not force the materials into it or leave them unattended.
 You will not be charged fines if you return the materials to the Customer Service & Research Desk as soon as possible and inform staff of the problem.
 Customers will be charged $5 for each item left outside book drops or by the doors of HCLS buildings.

 Items available at any HCLS branch may be transferred between branches for free.
 To request this service, please call or visit staff at the Customer Service & Research Desk.